-These days the term ‘home automation’ is quite common, especially among tech-savvy homeowners.
+These days the term ‘home automation’ is one you’ll hear often, especially among tech-savvy homeowners.
 But what exactly does home automation mean and what technologies are used in home automation?

 One of the things I found useful when selecting a home automation appliance is knowing the various technologies used in home automation.
-Some of the technology is easy to set up, but some may require an electrician to install it.
-If you require an electrician, you might want to check out a website like https://safeandsoundelectric.com/springdale-ct/.
+Some of the technology is easy to set up, but you might want to get your home’s electrical setup to be inspected or upgraded by a company like https://safeandsoundelectric.com/springdale-ct/ to make sure it can take the extra power demands.
 Here is a list of these technologies and some of which I use.

 Most people have Wi-Fi in their homes and many companies design smart home products that can be used on existing Wi-Fi networks.
 It is a ubiquitous protocol and I use it in many home automation devices.
 This could be because of its ease of use across various devices.
 The only demerit is that it consumes a lot of battery power and slows down responses when many devices are on the network.
 You will need to make sure you have a good service provider such as ATT Bundles who can make sure that your wireless is sufficient.